MagnumOpuses/jobtechdev.se/site/content/faq/_index.md

 {{%expand "General questions" %}}

 {{< FAQ
-    "1"="Am I allowed to cache and store data in my own backend?| Yes, you could do a negativ query for Sweden : search?country=-199 in that way you will recive every, not having the Swedeish land code "
+    "1"="Am I allowed to cache and store data in my own backend?| Yes, you are allowed to cache and store data from our open APIs to your own backend "
     "2"="Can I add an application of my own as a showcase?|Yes, we'd love to show what you've done!
 To add a showcase, it needs to be open source.
 Please email us at contact@jobtechdev.se if you would like to publish a sample of your own."
     "3"="What's the difference between SSYK and Yrkesid?|In short, SSYK is the standard for the Swedish Standard Classification of Occupations.
 SSYK also refers to the whole occupation classification structure.
 Yrkesid represents a specific occupation."
     "4"="How can I get in touch with JobTech?|If you would like to contact us, please e-mail us at contact@jobtechdev.se "